beingzhutao/BeingZ/_posts/2023-03-24-DoYouEvenBlog.md

 ---
 layout: post
-title: "Do You Even Blog?"
+title: "Do You Even Blog?📝"
 ---

 👋🏻 Hey everyone!
 I'm excited to share that I've just created my very first blog!
 It's been an amazing journey so far, filled with learning and growth, and I can't wait to share it all with you. 😍